GoLearnUp/mongo_mapper_tagger/README.md

 It provides user-agnostic unique tags for models.

-**Note** MongoMapper Tagger is very much a work in progress.
+**Note**: MongoMapper Tagger is very much a work in progress.
 Let me know if you find bugs/feel free to open a PR!

+Tested on Ruby 2.2.2 with MongoMapper 0.13.1

 # Installation<a id="orgheadline2"></a>